 The Golden Gate Bridge, Alcatraz, Chinatown and Fisherman’s Wharf will keep you occupied – all are wheelchair accessible.

-Seattle is the most iconic cities in the Pacific Northwest, with some of the best seafood in America.
+Seattle is one of the most iconic cities in the Pacific Northwest, with some of the best seafood in America.

 The “Gateway to the West” has undergone a downtown revitalization, making it more accessible to everyone.